Astarte borealis: Morphology

+Life cycle

-Life span of Astarte Borealis: Like other Astartids, A. borealis has large (150–200 μm) yolk-rich eggs with a sticky outer envelope causing populations to settle in clusters.
+Like other astartids, A. borealis has large (150–200 μm) yolk-rich eggs with a sticky outer envelope causing populations to settle in clusters.
 The timing of spawning varies by region.
 In Greenland and the North Atlantic Ocean, spawning occurs from October to December.
 In the Baltic Sea, individuals possess ripe eggs and sperm for almost the entire year and may portion spawn (takes place during several intervals) rather than at a certain period.
 Most populations of A. borealis are restricted to cold, marine/brackish waters, tolerating a salinity range of 8–35 psu.
 In the White Sea, A. borealis is more or less evenly distributed throughout the depth range Astarte borealis have been the subject of several studies on anoxia within the Baltic Sea and has been found to be anoxia tolerant, although repeated extended exposures to anoxic conditions will eventually cause mortality.
 Compared to other areas of origin, the spawning season of A. borealis in the Baltic Sea shows an extremely long period of mature eggs and sperm, with a maximum in winter and spring season.

 Modern bivalves generally show an increase in lifespan and a decrease in von Bertalanffy k with latitude, a pattern that holds across Bivalvia and within groups.
 Patterns within A. borealis appear to be more complex.
 Though this may be because methods for determining lifespans of A. borealis throughout its range are almost as varied as the reported lifespans themselves.
 At its northernmost limits, traditional isotope sclerochronology has shown A. borealis to be exceptionally long-lived, reaching 150 years in Greenland and 48 years in the White Sea.